Jrbiltmore/HowToMakeBiologicalWeapons/README.md

 # Begging for rescue from these corrupt cops, judges and lawyers.
-Tired of being robbed and forced to sleep in pepertree park all day and a car wash at night
+Tired of being robbed and forced to sleep in pepertree park all day and a car wash at night. white male 49, latino female 51, blue canopy

 ### **README for Quantum CRISPR**